 While visiting Tangier in the north of Morocco, we were planning for a chilled day trip when my best friend suggested: “Why not take a trip to Chefchaouen?”.
 No sooner said than done!

 You can rent a car for a reasonable price in Tangier.
-There are as well tons of tour packages available which allows you to get your personal driver/guide, including a comfortable and air-conditioned four-wheel vehicle for a day trip.
+There are as well tons of tour packages available which allow you to get your personal driver/guide, including a comfortable and air-conditioned four-wheel vehicle for a day trip.

 Chefchaouen and Tangier are both beautiful towns in the Rif Mountains, it will take approximately 2 to 3 hrs to reach one destination to another.
 While traveling keep your eyes out for beautiful Riff Mountains and greenery.
-If it happens you have enough time, think of stopping by Tetouan city and visit the Archaeological Museum and its old medina, a Unesco World Heritage site.
+If it happens you have enough time, think of stopping by Tetouan city and visiting the Archaeological Museum and its old medina, a Unesco World Heritage site.